-The sensitivities of both the FUV and HSP changed in different ways over the course of the mission.
-The HSP sensitivity declined with the total number of counts accumulated.
-In time, this is marked by a significant decrease in the summer of 2008 when a series of occultations of the bright star Beta Centaurii occurred.
-Long baselines of the star were obtained prior to the star passing behind the ring, leading to a large accumulation of counts.
-This was done in part to address the instrument's "ramp-up" behavior described below and in Colwell et al. (2010).
-On Cassini Rev 030 (in Cassini parlance, "rev" refers to the number of the revolution of the spacecraft around Saturn; "Rev 030" is not the 30th revolution because the trajectory was modified to insert Revs A, B, and C in place of the original Rev 1 and 2), the total FUV sensitivity to α Vir was ~ 20.000 counts/s compared to over 500.000 counts/s observed in the HSP.
+The sensitivities of both the FUV and HSP are changing in different ways as the mission progresses.
+On Cassini Rev 030 (in Cassini parlance, "rev" refers to the number of the revolution of the spacecraft around Saturn; "Rev 030" is not the 30^{th} revolution because the trajectory was modified to insert Revs A, B, and C in place of the original Rev 2), the total FUV sensitivity to α Vir was $\sim 20,000$ counts/s compared to over 500,000 counts/s observed in the HSP.
 For some occultations the FUV data can be used in constructing a model of the background component of the HSP signal (Section 3.3; see also Colwell et al. 2007).
 Because this process depends on additional models of the instrument response and the azimuthal behavior of ring brightness, we do not use the FUV data in determining the background provided to the Planetary Data System.
 Where available, scans of the FUV brightness taken simultaneously with ring stellar occultations have been converted to low spatial resolution radial profiles and delivered to the PDS.
 These scans can be used by the interested user to create a new background model making use of this additional information.
-This procedure is discussed in detail in Colwell et al. (2007) for one occultation and is summarized in Section 6.3 below.
+This procedure is discussed in detail in Colwell et al. 2007 for one occultation and is summarized in Section 3.3 below.

-Each data point recorded by the HSP is referred to as the photon count rate because it represents a number of photons detected during the HSP integration period.
+Each data point recorded by the HSP is referred to as the photon count rate as it represents a number of photons detected during the HSP integration period.
 The photon count rate, I, measured by the HSP includes light from the star and a background photon count rate, b, and depends on the transparency, T, of the intervening ring material.
 The background has contributions from interplanetary Lyman- α emission and sunlight reflected off the rings.
 The latter component of the background is highly sensitive to the occultation viewing geometry and dominates b for observations of the sunlit face of the rings.
 The interplanetary Lyman- α signal is the dominant source of background when the unlit face of the rings is observed.
-It, too, varies over the course of the occultation due to the different transparency of the rings at different times in the occultation, allowing more or less interplanetary Lyman- α to shine through the rings.
+It, too, varies over the course of the occultation due to the different transparency of the rings at different times in the occultation, allowing more or less Lyman- α to shine through the rings.
 A direct measurement of b is only possible when there is no signal from the star.
 This is typically only the case when the star is behind the opaque central B ring, though for fainter stars or occultations at low elevation angle above the ring plane, B, the star is not detected at other locations as well.
 If the measured photon count rate due to the unocculted star alone is I_0 , then the measured photon count rate is given by

-$I = I_0 T + b. \tag{6.1}$
+$$I = I_0 T + b. \tag{6.1}$$